Infineon/btsdk-utils/BTSpy/README.txt

 To register a callback which will be called whenever HCI packet is exchanged between the upper layer stack and the controller, the application can call the API wiced_bt_dev_register_hci_trace.
-For example -
+For example:
 wiced_bt_dev_register_hci_trace(hello_sensor_hci_trace_cback);

-When the callback is executed, the application can just forward the packet to the transport - wiced_transport_send_hci_trace(host_trans_pool, type, length, p_data);
+When the callback is executed, the application can just forward the packet to the transport: wiced_transport_send_hci_trace(host_trans_pool, type, length, p_data);